Minnesota Fighting Saints: Original team

 The Saints never missed the playoffs nor had a losing record.
-Perhaps even more impressively given that they were in direct competition with the Minnesota North Stars of the established National Hockey League, the Fighting Saints always drew more fans than the WHA average.
-On a few occasions, the Fighting Saints drew more attendance than their local NHL rivals.
+Perhaps even more impressively, given that they were in direct competition with the Minnesota North Stars of the established National Hockey League, the Fighting Saints always drew more fans than the WHA average.
+On a few occasions, the Fighting Saints drew more fans than their local NHL rivals.
 They also boasted a handful of expensive marquee players such as Mike Walton, Dave Keon and John McKenzie.
-Eventually, it was the team's high payroll that largely contributed to its demise, as it was an expense that even above-average WHA gate receipts could not meet.
-More critically, due to the lack of a marketable star in Gordie Howe or Bobby Hull's mold, the Saints were unable to secure a lucrative television deal that could have relieved their growing financial woes.
+Eventually, it was the team's high payroll that largely contributed to its demise.
+Without a marketable star in Gordie Howe or Bobby Hull's mold, the Saints were unable to secure a lucrative television deal.
+As a result, even above-WHA average gate receipts were not enough to overcome the team's financial woes.

 In 1975–76, the Saints had a record of 30–25–4 and were second in the West behind the Houston Aeros when they ceased operations because of financial struggles.
 Saints officials announced on December 31, 1975, that the team was broke, and the players would continue to play without pay.
 (Belisle's group withdrew its backing at the start of the season.)
 A permanent buyer was never found, and the players received one paycheck in the final two months.

 The Fighting Saints' last game was played February 25, 1976, at the Civic Center, a 2–1 overtime loss to the San Diego Mariners in front of an announced crowd of 6,011.
 The decision to fold the franchise occurred February 28, 1976, in the lobby of the Minneapolis–Saint Paul International Airport, moments before the team was scheduled to board a flight to Cincinnati for a game that night.

 Second team

 After the NHL's California Golden Seals moved to Cleveland to become the Cleveland Barons, the WHA's Cleveland Crusaders moved to St. Paul for the 1976–77 season.
+Mileti stated to the press on the move to Minnesota that the team was financially stable while planning to build a first-rate organization and also considering letting local supporters invest in the team.
 Like their predecessors, this second version of the Saints (called the "New Fighting Saints" in advertising and promotional material) had a winning record through their first 42 games (19–18–5), but owner Nick Mileti was unable to sell the team to local buyers.
+(Also, the new Saints weren't drawing as well as the old ones: just 6,211 a night, versus the league average of 7,675.)

 The "New" Fighting Saints played their final game on January 14, 1977, a 9–5 home win over the Indianapolis Racers.
 The franchise officially folded on January 20, 1977.
-The team's logo and uniforms were identical to the first team's, but with scarlet replacing royal blue.
+The team's logo and uniforms were identical to the previous incarnation but with scarlet replacing royal blue.